thanaskoka/WebAnalytics/README.md

 ## Run Spark Application

-In the Folder SparkApplication there is the fat-jar compiled in the previous step.
+In the Folder SparkApplication there is the fat-jar compiled in the previous step and an example of the configuration file to be passed as parameter to the jar application.

 ###1) Copy the jar in the head node of the cluster with the following command:
 * scp <"local-origin-path"> <"ssh-user">@<"cluster-name">-ssh.azurehdinsight.net:<"destination-path">